vivachu/slate/source/includes/_users.md

 }
 ```

 This endpoint returns the user's friends, separated into referred and referers.
 For referred friends, the fields "referralBonus", "referralBonusType", and "referralBonusAwardedDate" will show from which referred friend the current user received a referral bonus.
+For referer friends, these fields will be fields will show which referer friend received the referral bonus from referring the current user.

 ### HTTP Request